-Our cost of living indices are based on a US average of 100.
+The cost of living indices are based on a US average of 100.
 An amount below 100 means Grand Forks is cheaper than the US average.
-A cost of living index above 100 means Grand Forks, North Dakota is more expensive.
-Grand Forks cost of living is 95.3.
-The median home price in Grand Forks is $207,400.
-As of February 2019, average rent for an apartment in Grand Forks, ND is $836, a 11.84% decrease from last year when the average rent was $935, and a 1.08% increase from last month when the average rent was $827.00.
+A cost of living index above 100 means Grand Forks, is more expensive.
+Grand Forks cost of living is 98.

-Grand Forks Air Force Base is a northern tier base subject to severe seasonal weather.
-To lessen stress, prior to the arrival of winter (December, January and February), it is strongly recommended that your vehicles are prepared for winter weather.
+Grand Forks Air Force Base is a northern tier base subject to severe winter weather.
+To lessen stress, prior to the arrival of winter (December, January and February), it is strongly recommended that privately owned vehicles are prepared for winter weather.
 Failure to do so may result in unexpected repairs.

-If you desire child care, you (or your sponsor) can create an account with MilitaryChildCare.com (a Department of Defense program) where you will find comprehensive information on child care programs, conduct a customized search and submit a request for care.
+If you desire child care, you or your sponsor can create an account with MilitaryChildCare.com, a Defense Department program where you will find comprehensive information on child care programs, conduct a customized search and submit a request for care.
 We recommend you do this in advance of your departure from your current location.
-Of course, if you are a single parent this is especially important.
+If you are a single parent this is especially important.

 Passports and Visas